 Professor Huhtamo has curated numerous exhibitions and events, including the major international exhibition Alien Intelligence (KIASMA Museum of Contemporary Art, Helsinki, 2000).
 He has served in many art exhibition and festival juries, including Siggraph, Ars Electronica, and the Interactive Media Festival.
-He has lectured widely in Europe, the United States, Japan, and elsewhere, and written and directed television series about media culture, including Archaeology of the Moving Image (YLE, The Finnish Broadcasting Corporation, 1995-96).
+His writings have been translated into twelve languages, with new single-authored books in Italian and Japanese coming in 2014-2015.
+Huhtamo has lectured widely in Europe, the United States, Japan, and elsewhere, and written and directed television series about media culture, including Archaeology of the Moving Image (YLE, The Finnish Broadcasting Corporation, 1995-96).
 Professor Huhtamo has also adapted his ideas to stage works.
 In 2005-06 he performed a multi-media performance titled Musings on Hands with acclaimed media artists Golan Levin and Zachary Lieberman (Tmema) at Waseda University's Ono Memorial Hall, Tokyo, and at the Ars Electronica 2006 festival in Linz, Austria.
 More recently Professor Huhtamo introduced Mareorama Resurrected, a stage work that features a reconstruction of a nineteenth-century moving panorama and live piano music (performed so far in Los Angeles, Chicago, and Pittsburgh), and From Dole to the Pole, or Professor Huhtamo's Daring Adventures (Los Angeles, 2012).
 The latter performance features authentic nineteenth-century magic lanterns and hand-painted lantern slides, live music, and 'follies' sound effects.
 Professor Huhtamo owns an extensive collection of antique optical viewing devices and documents, such as magic lanterns, peep show boxes, camera obscuras, praxinoscopes, kinoras, etc., which he often demonstrates to his students.